vps115/GIT-Wars/ross.md

 # Hints
 - Ross a sweet guy.
 - He (or you) wants to be with Rach.
-- Merge this branch with rachael, on conflicts give priority to rachael
+- Merge this branch into rachael, on conflicts give priority to rachael